MollyShuu/CyEn2ZhSum/README.md

 | 6.     | `TITLE_EN`            | English titles of news       |

-**Note that this dataset can only be used for academic research purposes.**
+**Note that this code and dataset can only be used for academic research purposes.**